7h0ma5/7h0ma5.org/posts/2012/07/raspberry-pi-arduino-serial.md

 ![](http://data.7h0ma5.org/images/tech/rbpi-arduino.png)

-If you are in the posession of an Arduino Mega, you can connect the serial port of the Raspberry Pi via the Arduino with your Ccomputer without a special connector.
-The Raspberry Pi is connected with on third serial port of the Ardunino Mega and the Arduino Mega is connected via USB to your computer.
+If you have an Arduino Mega, you can establish a serial connection from your computer to the Raspberry Pi over the Arduino without needing a special connector.
+The Raspberry Pi is connected with on third serial port of the Ardunino Mega and the Arduino Mega is connected via USB to the computer.
 The following program lets the Arduino forward all serial packets to either the Raspberry Pi or the
-Computer:
+computer:

 ``` cpp
 void setup() {